 A Different Kind of Walk is a podcast birthed out of Jeff's longing to write a book (Soul Preparation for The Camino and Life) and Susan's longing to keep her friend's audible voice out in the world while his body can still form words.
 Jeff was a pastor for 35 years, and Susan worked alongside him for the last 8 of those years until he had to retire early due to a neuromuscular disorder.
 Yet, despite Jeff losing ever more control of his voluntary muscles (arms, legs, eyelids, swallowing, etc.) and despite the daily challenges of physical pain, Jeff has not lost his joy.
-So while time permits, Jeff and Susan will continue to chat (now together with Co-Host, Scotty Meiser) and interview inspiring people from around the world, sending out their messages of how pain and joy often coincide in this life.
+So while time permits, Jeff and Susan will continue to chat and interview inspiring people from around the world, sending out their messages of how pain and joy often coincide in this life.

 More about Jeff Conway

 Born in California, I moved with my family to Oregon when I was six weeks old and, despite my father’s Irish Catholic heritage, we never attended worship again after the move.
 In my early years, I was the rebel who wanted to stay home and play with my friends in the neighborhood as opposed to my family’s steady diet of golf.
 Hitting five feet tall in the ninth grade and blessed with poor hand/eye skills, I found myself being an artist, a musician, singer and roadrunner instead.
 I would have wondered whether I’d been adopted except that I have been my father’s twin at every age.

 When I was seventeen and preparing to leave for the University of Oregon to become a landscape architect, I finally came to recognize God, our God, who had always been present in my life.
 And after a year in the Architecture Department, I realized that I actually wanted to reach out to kids with God’s love in the way that so many friends and adults outside my family had reached out to me growing up.